aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/revisionlogcollection/_index.md

 ```

-For the description of this property, please see [getDaysPreservingHistory()](../../com.aspose.cells/revisionlogcollection\#getDaysPreservingHistory--)
+Sets the number of days the spreadsheet application will keep the change history for this workbook.

 **Parameters:**
 | Parameter | Type | Description |